12kharris/Tiny-Wheels-drf-API/README.md

 The following tests were done maually to ensure the backend of the application is functioning as expected.
 Both the local and deployed projects were tested.

 ### Attempt to edit a profile when not logged in
 A user should not be able to edit a profile when not logged in.
 When logged out, the PUT form disappears for the profile detail view and the API does not accept a PUT request.
+This test is a PASS.

 ### Attempt to edit a profile the user doesn't own
 A user should not be able to edit another user's profile.
-WHen logged in but viewing another's profile,  the PUT form disappears for the profile detail view and the API does not accept a PUT request.
+When logged in but viewing another's profile,  the PUT form disappears for the profile detail view and the API does not accept a PUT request.
+This test is a PASS.

 ### Attempt to create a post when not logged in
 Only logged in user should be able to create a post.
 When logged out, the POST form is not available and the API does not accept a POST request.
+This test is a PASS.

 ### Attempt to edit a post when not logged in
 Logged out users should not be able to edit a post.
 When logged out, the PUT form disappears and the API does not accept the PUT request.
+This test is a PASS.

 ### Attempt to edit a post you don't own
 Users should not be able to edit a post they don't own.
 In this case, the PUT form disappears and the API does not accept the PUT request.
+This test is a PASS.

 ### Attempt to like a post when logged out
 Only logged in users should be able to like posts.
 When logged out, the POST form disappears and the API does not accept the POST request.
+This test is a PASS.

 ### Attempt to delete a like you don't own
 Users should not be able to delete a like they don't own.
 In this case, the DELETE option disappears and the API does not accept the DELETE request.
+This test is a PASS.

 ### Attempt to follow a user when logged out
 Logged out users should not be able to follow a profile.
 In this case, the POST option disappears and the API does not accept the POST request.
+This test is a PASS.

 ### Attempt to unfollow a user when you don't own the follow object
 Users should not be able to unfollow on another user's behalf.
-In this case, the DELETE option has disappeared and the API no longer accepts the DELETE request
+In this case, the DELETE option has disappeared and the API no longer accepts the DELETE request.
+This test is a PASS.

 ### Attempt to edit a collection item when logged out
 A logged out user should not be able to edit a collection item.
 In this case, the PUT and DELETE options are absent and the API does not accept these requests.
+This test is a PASS.

 ### Attempt to delete a collection item you don't own
 Only an owning user should be able to delete one of their collection items.
 In the case of a different user attempting this, the DELETE option is no longer available and the API does not accept the delete request.
+This test is a PASS.

 ## Deployment